pawelngei/alxd.org/content/09en_32c3_ten_years_after_we_lost_the_war.md

 A little bit on the side was the Lounge with a bar, small concert stage and a smoking space.
 Several DJs were rotating during the Congress, grabbing a good part of the attendance.

 At the first floor some more 3D printers together with several podcast stations overlook lockpicking workshops (legal in Germany!).
 Diasporans* and rubists sit next to KinkyGeeks teaching BDSM of installing Vistas and Tens.
-At the far end of the corridor there's a Noisy Square full of activists - Free Software Foundation Europe, Wau Holland Foundation, Electrionic Frontier Foundation and anarchists themselves.
+At the far end of the corridor there's a Noisy Square full of activists - Free Software Foundation Europe, Wau Holland Foundation, Electronic Frontier Foundation and anarchists themselves.
 All of them giving workshops, discussing policies, activities and plans, giving away fliers, inviting others to join.

 On the second floor - food stalls and Digital Courage shop, where you can get apparel from the previous Congresses, small RFID detectors, privacy wallets and phone cases.